-If you need to convert currencies or want to spend internationally, you may be able to access fee-free currency conversion, depending on the plan you pick.
+If you need to convert currencies or want to spend internationally, you may be able to access no-fee currency conversion, depending on the plan you pick.
 Accounts come with linked cards and a good range of features to let you invest, save, budget and spend.

 - Mid-market exchange rates for currency conversion, up to plan limits